TalimaVale/BeastieBot/readme.md

     - New follows - New followers are welcomed to the stream.
     - Hosts by other channels - Announces that another channel has hosted the broadcaster if their viewer count exceeds [settings.ini]'s `announce.hosted.threshold`
   - **Custom Timers** - Set of customizable timers which are configurable in the [settings.ini]
+  - **Support for importing points from Revlo**
+    - Simply move your `<username>_points.csv` file that revlo gave you into the `data/` directory in the root of the BeastieBot project and rename it to `points.csv`.
+Voila!
+      - *Note: `data/` may need to be created if you've never run Beastie before*

 ### Upcoming Features